Light-Lens/WINTER/README.md

-# WINTER
+# WINTER — (Witty Intelligence with Natural Emotions and Rationality)
-WINTER (Witty Intelligence with Natural Emotions and Rationality) is an artificially intelligent system inspired by JARVIS from the Iron man movies.
+WINTER in particular is an AI program that is designed to help users gain a better understanding of the language they use by providing contextual information to the words they enter.
+It is built upon concepts like natural language processing (NLP), machine learning (ML), and reinforcement learning (RL), which are all used to create such a comprehensive system.

 ## Getting Started
 Visual Studio Code is recommended, WINTER is officially untested on other development environments whilst we focus on a Windows build.